What is a brand story, and why do you need one in 2022?

 Every good brand story is created out of a need for being something more than a brand.
 Think about Disney, for example.
 The essence of Disney is happiness, adventure, mystery, and joy.

-that sells overpriced flip-flops, it’s a loveable character that, other than being a mouse, is no different than the people buying products.
+It’s not just a company that sells overpriced flip-flops.
+It’s a loveable character that, other than being a mouse, is no different than the people buying products.

 Of course, Disney is a master of marketing and have absolutely nailed their brand story.
 At this point, anything that they put out there will be a part of their essence, and that’s exactly the way they intended it from day 1.
 They are no longer a brand, they are a family-friendly empire.
 Every move they make is addressed towards the family as a whole.
 A good example would be the movies they make.
 A child might see it as some bright and colorful cartoon, while the parent sees the underlying message.

 In short, the essence comes down to what your brand is all about.
 Your drive to move forward.
 Your reason for existing in the first place.
 If you can harness that, then your brand story will be magical.